How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 LinkedIn will present you with options for the types of pages you can create, including Company (small, medium, and large businesses), Showcase page, and Educational institution (schools and universities).
 Choose the one that is relevant to your organization.

-Step 4: Fill In The Basic Company Details
+Step 4: Fill In the Basic Company Details

 • Name: Enter your company’s officially registered name or brand name.